kristjanbjarni/home-assistant-packages/README.md

-# Home Assistant Icelandic weather card packages
+# Home Assistant Icelandic weather cards
 Here are some of my custom [Home Assistant] packages for displaying Icelandic weather information from local Icelandic sources.

 If you want to support me, you can donate to me with [PayPal].